Author: Brad Beckett

 Read More

-National apartment listing site ABODO recently reported that the median nationwide rent price for one-bedroom units in July was $1,082 with two-bedroom units coming in at $1,357.
+National apartment listing site ABODO recently reported that the median nationwide rent price for one-bedroom units in November was $1,071.
 ABODO uses over 1 million listings across the United States to calculate the median 1-bedroom rent price by city, state, and nation and then track the month-over-month percentage change.
 To avoid small sample sizes, they restrict their analysis to cities meeting minimum population and property count thresholds.
 Be sure to check out their extensive city list.
-“We mentioned last month that the “solid increases we saw in June were on the higher side…
+Click here to read the full report at ABODO.com.

 Read More